Psychology (PSYCH)

 A review of current theory and research.
 The emphasis is on prevention rather than treatment of mental health problems.
 The assets and liabilities of neighborhood communities for mental health problems will be discussed.
 Recent methods in crisis intervention are reviewed.
 Each student will be required to become familiar with a neighborhood with a high incidence of application for mental health care.

-Theory and research on community, mental health, organizational and agency consultation.
-Entry, process, outcome and ethical issues surrounding each model of intervention will be explored.
+This course covers theory and research on community, mental health, organizational, and agency consultation, as well as theory and research on clinical supervision.
+Entry, process, outcome, and ethical issues surrounding each model of intervention will be explored.
 Each student will be expected to conduct and report on a consultation project.

 PSYCH 5590 Directed Research Credits: 1-6